hellenkuttery/saleforce-ass/README.md

 ## For styling;
 - Use borders for pictures;
-- Give a background color to the first part
+- Give a background color to the first part.
-- Change text color, link colors,
+- Change text color, link colors.
-- Eliminate the link underlines and list styles.
+- Eliminate the underlines of links and styles of list.
--

 ## The raw text of this page;